Develop your emotional intelligence, with James Manktelow

 We probably also know people who are masters at managing their emotions.
 They don't get angry in stressful situations.
 Instead, they have the ability to look at a problem and calmly find a solution.
 They're excellent decision makers, and they know when to trust their intuition.
 Regardless of their strengths, however, they're usually willing to look at themselves honestly.
 They take criticism well, and they know when to use it to improve their performance.

 People like this have a high degree of emotional intelligence, or EI.
 They know themselves very well, and they're also able to sense the emotional needs of others.

 Would you like to be more like this?

-People with high emotional intelligence are usually successful in most things they do.
+People with high EI are usually successful in most things they do.
 Why?
 Because they're the ones that others want on their team.
 When people with high EI send an email, it gets answered.
 When they need help, they get it.
 Because they make others feel good, they go through life much more easily than people who are easily angered or upset.